-• Sexual Assault Response & Prevention Center: Responds to trauma survivors and prevents interpersonal violence through awareness and education.

-• BU Ombuds: An independent, confidential, impartial, informal problem-solving resource if you are treated unfairly in academics or other issues and with no solutions.
+- Sexual Assault Response & Prevention Center: Responds to trauma survivors and prevents interpersonal violence through awareness and education. - Center for Psychiatric Rehabilitation at BU: Research, training, and service organization dedicated to improving the lives of persons with psychiatric conditions. - BU Ombuds: An independent, confidential, impartial, informal problem-solving resource if you are treated unfairly in academics or other issues and with no solutions.